 Our subsidiary Petrolera San Antonio S.A. owns the premises from which it operates in Avenida San Antonio, Paraguay.
-This space is approximately 146,744 square meters and is located between Avenida San Antonio and Virgen de Caacupé, San Antonio, Paraguay.
+This space is approximately 146,744 square meters and is located between Avenida San Antonio and Virgen de Caacupe, San Antonio, Paraguay.

 Our subsidiary Compania Naviera Horamar S.A. owns two storehouses located at 880 Calle California, Ciudad Autonoma de Buenos Aires, Argentina and at 791/795 Calle General Daniel Cerri, Ciudad Autonoma de Buenos Aires, Argentina of approximately 259 and 825 square meters, respectively.
-Compania Naviera Horamar S.A. also owns the premises from which it operates in Buenos Aires, Argentina.
-This space is approximately 1,208 square meters and is located in 846 Avenida Santa Fe, Ciudad Autonoma.
+Compania Naviera Horamar S.A. also owns approximately 1,208 square meters and is located in 846 Avenida Santa Fe, Ciudad Autonoma.